 - Fellow of the Chartered Institute of Arbitrators

-- Chartered member of the Royal Institute of British Architects, and Chair of the RIBA President’s
+- Chartered Member of the Royal Institute of British Architects

-- Advisory Committee on Dispute Resolution (which has oversight of the RIBA ADR Panels)
+- Former Chair RIBA President’s Advisory Committee on Dispute Resolution

 - Technology and Construction Bar Association